BitBelle/JS-Practice/AsynchronousProgramming/README.md

 In this case, `Promise.resolve(42)` is like a shortcut for a promise that has already been resolved with the value `42`.

+### Promise.all()

+`Promise.all` is a method that takes an array of promises and returns a single promise.

+The returned promise:

+    1. Resolves when all input promises resolve, with an array of their resolved values.

+    2. Rejects immediately if any input promise rejects, with the rejection reason

 ### Handling multiple asynchronous operations

 We can chain promises to perform multiple asynchronous actions in a specific sequence, just like a pipeline.